YinYang117/A-Game-of-Engagement/AdditionalFeatures.md

     - Sell your units, upgrades, etc
     - Gain more / different units, upgrades, etc

+## Toggleable CSS

+Have CSS effects like:
+- Fireworks that spray from your mouse like a sparkler
+- Light mode
+- Dark mode
+- A really big or really small mouse cursor
+- Other cursor things
+- Animations within the game
+- Animations in the background
+- Different styles of game board
+- Maybe even a toggle from square to hex
+    - This would be a Lot of backend game logic

 ## A Blog

 A page on the site with posts from users.